Malaysia ACM ICPC 2018 Solution Writeup

 // output idx+1 where selected[idx] == false

-The second implementation uses \(0\)-based indexing to enable the use of modulus, cur = (cur+1)%n;
+The second implementation uses cur = (cur+1)%n;

 and use while loop to find the next available person.